SassDoc/sassdoc.github.io/using-your-own-theme/index.md

 The views are passed a couple of variables [documented here](/data-interface/).

-<p class="note  note--info"><strong>Tip:</strong> To kick start your theme, be sure to check <a href="https://github.com/SassDoc/sassdoc-theme-blank">SassDoc's blank theme</a>, a theme with a basic directory structure, and loads of comments to help you understand how it works, and hack it to your own needs.</p>
+<p class="note  note--info"><strong>Tip:</strong> to kick start your theme, be sure to check <a href="https://github.com/SassDoc/sassdoc-theme-blank">SassDoc's blank theme</a>, a theme with a basic directory structure, and loads of comments to help you understand how it works, and hack it to your own needs.</p>

 ## Packaging to the World